stefanscheidt/jstd-jasmine-archetype/README.md

 In the generated project, you may

 * build the project with `mvn clean install`.
 This will launch the browser specified via the maven project property `browser`.
-* start Jetty via `mvn jetty:run` and then open `http://localhost:8080/${project.artifactId}/UnitSpecRunner.html` or `http://localhost:8080/${project.artifactId}/UiSpecRunner.html`
+* start Jetty via `mvn jetty:run` and then open `http://localhost:8080/${project.artifactId}/UnitSpecRunner.html` or `http://localhost:8080/${project.artifactId}/UiSpecRunner.html`.
-* make the shell scripts `jstd-*.sh` executable and start JsTestRunner server and the tests suites via these scripts.
+* make the shell scripts `jstd-*.sh` executable (`chmod a+x *.sh`) and start JsTestRunner server and the tests suites via these scripts.
+First start JsTestRunner server via `./jstd-server.sh` and capture at least one browser by opening `http://localhost:9876/capture`.
+Start unit tests via `./jstd-unit.sh`.
+To run the UI tests start Jetty via `mvn jetty:run` and the UI tests via `./jstd-ui.sh`.